Wednesday, May 24, 2023

 Discussion

 My Nest of Silence is a novel that combines two stories, one written in narrative prose, the other in graphic novel format.
-The two stories serve to contrast one another: Mari and her parents struggling to cope amid the injustice and racism of the Japanese internment, while their brother/son willingly sacrifices for the country that treated them so.
+The two stories serve to contrast one another: Mari and her parents struggling to cope amid the injustice and racism of the Japanese internment, while their brother/son willingly sacrifices for the country that has treated them so badly.

 Mari struggles to cope with her older brother Mak enlisting and what seems like a lack of understanding by her father.
 The camp conditions, stress and worry about her brother and their future, lead her to become seriously ill.
 But Mari's real crisis comes when she believes a second telegram is about Mak having died and she climbs into the rafters of the old camouflage factory.
 She is almost seriously injured but saved by her father.

-Interspersed with Mari's narrative are the letters sent home to her by her brother Makato.
+Interspersed with Mari's narrative is Mak's story told through the use of graphic art.
+Mari receives letters sent home to her by her brother Makato.
 These are dated and have some short text.
 However, the content of the letters is contradicted by what is shown in the graphic novel panels.
 Mak reveals the strenuous training, awful food, and the struggle to get along with the "Hawaiian Buddhaheads" who dislike the Japanese-American (Kotonk) soldiers as well as their white (haole) superiors, and the racism they encounter from other soldiers.
 In his letters, Mak doesn't reveal to his sister or family the dangers he and his fellow Japanese-American soldiers encounter, nor the real extent of his wounds later on.
 Instead, knowing the difficulties his family must deal with at Manzanar, he is positive, encouraging and humorous.

 But it is the graphic novel pages that really are the novel's outstanding strength.
 Faulker successfully captures the sacrifice, bravery and fortitude of these young Japanese-American men, who, in spite of being imprisoned along with their families, chose to fight for their country.
 They put aside the injustice, the hatred and indignity shown them, and enlisted, perhaps believing in a better America in the future.
 Set against this sacrifice, is the suffering of their families imprisoned back home.
 It is a debt as Faulkner writes in his blog, that must be remembered: